 That’s why Honda of Bay County created this guide for Panama City and Springfield area drivers.
 By the end, you should know how to repair this issue and get back out on the Callaway roads quickly and safely.
 Keep reading to learn the steps on how to change brake pads!

-How to Change Your Brake Pads in 10 Steps
+10 Steps to Change Your Brake Pads

 Replacing your brake pads is a simple process that can be done in 10 steps, but always make sure your car is turned off and cool before beginning.